jahidulpabelislam/orm/README.md

 A super simple & lightweight ORM.

-This has been kept very simple stupid (KISS), there is little to no validation, and it will assume you are using it correctly.
-So please make sure to add your own validation if using user inputs in the queries.
+This has been kept very simple stupid (KISS), other than PHP type errors there is no validation (so use at your own risk), it will assume you are using it correctly.
+So please make sure to add your own validation if using user inputs in these queries.

-I would advise against using this on real-world/live applications...but feel free to use in your own demo/experimental projects.

-SO TO BE VERY CLEAR USE AT YOUR OWN RISK!

 ## Dependencies